 Sometimes the big decisions have to be made in court.
 This might be when social workers believe it is not safe for you to remain at home and they ask the judge to make a care order.
 The judge appoints a Children’s Guardian to look into your case and everyone involved then completes reports to decide where you will live, long term.

-Every child who is looked after will have an IRO who will chair the review meetings every 5 months.
+Every child who is cared for will have an IRO who will chair the review meetings every 5 months.
 The IRO will meet with you before the review to get your views.
 (See related webpage.)

 Your social worker will update you on any changes to your care plan as soon as possible after the changes.